MaxPaiPai/2021-Hurricane-Season/grace/readme.md

 ## Hurricane Grace Information

 ### Path & Landfall
+Grace hit the mainland coast of Mexico as a category 3 hurricane.
+It was the strongest hurricane on record to make landfall in the state of Veracruz.
+Grace also hit the Yucatan Peninsula of Mexico as a category 1 hurricane and made landfall as a tropical storm in the Dominican Republic and Jamaica.
+The center of Grace passed just offshore of Tiburon Peninsula on 17 August and moved westward toward Jamaica.
+Grace made landfall as a category 1 hurricane along the east coast of the Yucatan Peninsula just south of Tulum, Mexico around 0945 UTC 19 August.

 ### Storm surge
+Grace is estimated to raise water levels along the coast of the Yucatan Peninsula of Mexico by as much as 3 to 5 ft above normal tide levels near Tulum.
+Grace produced negligible water level rises in Puerto Rico and the U.S. Virgin Islands when it passed to the south as a tropical depression.
+The highest storm surge measured by a National Ocean Service (NOS) tide gauge was 0.64 ft above normal tide levels at Mayaguez, Puerto Rico.

 ### Rainfall & Flooding
+Grace produced 1–3 inches of rainfall across portions of Puerto Rico and the U.S. Virgin Islands, but no significant flooding impacts were reported.
+Southwestern portions of the Dominican Republic (Fig. 9) received 5–9 inches (127–229 mm) of rainfall, which triggered flash flooding and landslides.
+In Haiti, 12.95 inches (329 mm) of rain was measured in Savane Zombie and 7.26 inches (184.4 mm) was reported in Fonds-des-Negres.
+The heavy rainfall and resulting flooding compounded the suffering of tens of thousands of residents who were left homeless following a devastating 7.2-magnitude earthquake that struck southern Haiti on 14 August.
+Flash flooding in Les Cayes necessitated over a dozen water rescues, and significant flooding was also reported in coastal towns including Cayes-Jacmel and Bainet.
+In Jamaica, Grace produced 5–10 inches (127–254 mm) of rainfall over portions of the island, with a maximum of 14.07 inches (357.5 mm) measured in Bois Content.
+This excessive rainfall resulted in flash flooding, river flooding, and landslides, particularly across the eastern parishes of Jamaica (Fig. 10).
+Water rescues were conducted at the Bog Walk Gorge after some motorists became stranded by Rio Cobre flooding near the Flat Bridge.
+On Grand Cayman, 7.60 inches (193.0 mm) of rain fell at the Owen Roberts International Airport in Georgetown, and some localized flooding was reported on the island.
+No significant flooding impacts were reported in Cuba.

 *Reference: National Hurricane Center Tropical Cyclone Report*